Phaphlu

-Phaphlu is a mountainous town in north-east Nepal, approximately 270 kilometres east of the Nepalese capital, Kathmandu.
+Phaphlu or Phaplu is a mountainous town in Solukhumbu, Nepal, approximately 270 kilometres east of Kathmandu.
 The altitude of the village is 2,413 m.

+Phaphlu is situated in the Junbesi valley near Salleri.

+Phaphlu has an airstrip, the Phaplu Airport.

+Edmund Hillary funded the development of the Solu hospital in Phaphlu, which was managed by the Himalayan Trust from 1974 to 1986 and thereafter managed by the Nepalese government.

-The Zeke O’Connor Highschool and Junior School provide education in English for students from the surrounding area.
-The school is financed by the Sir Edmund Hillary Foundation of Canada and named after its founder.
+The Zeke O’Connor school – founded in 2010 – provides English-language instruction and is financed by the Sir Edmund Hillary Foundation of Canada and named after its founder.